foxanna/flutter_theme_workshop/workshop/03.2_texts_icons/instructions.md

 )
 ```

 However, describing all `TextStyle` fields of `TextTheme` is unnecessary.
-As with the `ThemeData` object, there are predefined `TextTheme` instances that implement the typography styles in the material design specification:
+As with the `ThemeData` object, there are predefined `TextTheme` instances that implement the typography styles in the material design specification.

+## Predefined TextTheme

 * `Typography().black` - a material design text theme with dark glyphs
 * `Typography().white` - a material design text theme with light glyphs